 Officials with the California Division of Occupational Health and Safety (Cal-OSHA) said that the worker was crushed in an accident involving a crane.
 The agency has launched an investigation into how the fatal construction accident occurred.
 CBS reports that this is the second fatality this year at the development, which will eventually include millions of square feet of retail, office space, restaurants, homes, parks and more surrounding the stadium.

-In June, a construction worker at SoFi stadium died after falling down 120 feet from the roof.
+In June, a SoFi stadium construction worker died after falling 120 feet from the roof.
 In that case, Cal-OSHA issued five citations with proposed penalties of more than $54,000 to two companies in connection with that death.
 The companies have appealed the fines.
 The worker’s family has filed lawsuits against several companies in Los Angeles Superior Court.